50 Things You Need To Know About Betrayal Trauma

 It also refers to when a woman cannot handle the behaviors of her husband anymore.
 She steps away and seeks help for herself rather than for her husband or marriage.

-Behaviors that women do to establish safety in their home might be checking their husband's computer history, checking his phone, asking him questions, following up on his whereabouts, etc. These are not in an effort to control, but in an effort to keep herself safe from abuse.
+Behaviors that women do to establish safety in their home.
+This might include checking their husband's computer history, his phone, asking him questions, following up on his whereabouts, etc. These are not an effort to control the addict, but an attempt to keep herself safe from abuse.